 Existing Legislative and Institutional Framework

-The legal system for the elimination of money laundering and terrorism financing has been in place in Georgia for over ten years.
-TheLaw of Georgia on Facilitating the Prevention of Illicit Income Legalization (AML/CFT Law) was adopted on 6 June 2003 and has been in force since 1 January 2004.
+The legal system for the elimination of money laundering and terrorism financing has been in place in Denmark for over ten years.
+TheLaw of Denmark on Facilitating the Prevention of Illicit Income Legalization (AML/CFT Law) was adopted on 6 June 2003 and has been in force since 1 January 2004.
 The law represents major legal instrument for the prevention of money laundering and terrorism financing.
-It regulates issues of detection of ML/FT offences, and prevention thereof, as well as modalities of cooperation between Georgian and foreign competent authorities and international organizations.
+It regulates issues of detection of ML/FT offences, and prevention thereof, as well as modalities of cooperation between Denmark and foreign competent authorities and international organizations.

 The AML/CFT Law and regulations adopted thereof by Financial Monitoring Service (FMS) and AML/CFT supervisory bodies in line with international standards define the responsibilities of monitoring entities in the field of combating money laundering and terrorism financing; set forth the procedure and terms of submission of relevant information to FMS by monitoring entities; provide for obligations with respect to protection and dissemination of confidential information, and mechanisms for local and international cooperation.